Al3n70rn/Plot_chipPeaks/README.md

 `end` = end position till which to plot.

 `isBigWigFile` = If input file is is bigwig.
-LOGICAL - defaut FALSE.
+LOGICAL - defaut TRUE.

 `showGeneStruct` = Whether to plot genes in located in the plot region.
-Default FALSE.
+Default TRUE.

 #####Sample output from above command.